melodyvistal-14/IS107_LW2_Power_BI_Analysis/README.md

 4. When is Append more appropriate than Merge?
    - Append is used when combining tables with the same columns, such as monthly sales data.

+Enhancement Activities

+- A Left Join keeps all records from the first table and adds matching data from the second table, while an Inner Join only keeps rows that match in both tables.
+Unmatched records are rows where the CustomerID does not exist in both tables, so they will appear blank or null in the merged columns.
+-